akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey shook his head.

 “Beatrice was eleven.
 She stood by the grave and did not cry.
 Afterwards, she ran.
 Her father sat in his chair for a month and did not speak.”
-The priest looked toward the church, where the crypt lay beneath the stone.
+The priest looked towards the church, where the crypt lay beneath the stone.
 “She has learned that the people we love can be taken.
 That is a hard lesson for a child.
 It taught her, as you have taught yourself, to guard her heart.
 And yet, when her father asked what she wanted, she said: *Let him court me.*”

 Godfrey felt something shift in his chest.
 Beatrice had lost her mother.
 She had watched her father retreat into silence.
 She had carried Stanwey on her back, alone, while grieving.
 And still she had risked wanting.
 She had chosen to lower the drawbridge.